3.30.23

 The median R&D as a % of revenue is 20% for high-growth public cloud companies.

-1. Drive product roadmap prioritization by force-ranking all current projects, cutting lower ROI projects, and reallocating resources to the highest ROI projects.
+1. Prioritize the product roadmap by force-ranking current projects, cutting lower ROI projects, and reallocating resources to the highest ROI initiatives.
 ProductBoard has a number of helpful frameworks to structure thinking around product prioritization.

-2. Blow up everyone’s calendars.
-Stop all recurring meetings (except for quick stand ups) to give your products and engineers time to build.
-They can schedule meetings on an ad hoc basis.
+2. Eliminate recurring meetings (except quick standups) to give engineers more time to build.
+Aim for scheduling meetings on an ad hoc basis.

-4. Consider using tools to visualize, assess, and benchmark engineering productivity or developer OKRs such as Allstacks, Faros.ai, Jellyfish, LinearB, or OKAY.
+4. Leverage tools to visualize and benchmark engineering productivity or developer OKRs, such as Allstacks, Faros.ai, Jellyfish, LinearB, or OKAY.

-5. Create a culture that values ingenuity over headcount growth.
-When your R&D team finds clever ways to build something with limited resources or eliminates a low ROI project, make sure they are celebrated.
-Build a culture that understands that profitability drives company value and ingenuity is rewarded over headcount.
+5. Foster a culture that values ingenuity and profitability over headcount growth, celebrating resourcefulness like your R&D teams finding clever ways to build with limited resources or when they eliminate a low ROI project.

 IV.
 G&A